Adil-Iqbal/Personal-Projects/Random Sequence/README.md

 ### Arguments
 The **randomSeq** function takes two arguments, the first one is for the **length of the sequence** that you are requesting and a second one for the **alphabet** that you would like your sequence to use.

-#### Any IUPAC alphabet can be called.
+#### Supported Alphabets

+All IUPAC alphabets are supported.
 The full list as of April 24th, 2017 is as follows:
 - Unambiguous DNA
 - Ambiguous DNA
 - Extended DNA